Cornelius27584046/python-Djarvis/README.md

 # python-Djarvis
 Djarvis is a small project that is meant to be a development-orientated version of Iron Man's Jarvis program.
+Djarvis starts on a loop, listening until it hears the word "open".
+After the word has been said, the program asks what you want to do, gets the information regarding what you want to do and thereafter opens the pre-designated programs.
+For example, when I want to work on web development, Djarvis opens vsCode and my web browser.